River Studies Center

 - University of Washington (B.S.)
 Go Huskies!

-Hiking with my dog, kayaking the river, tennis, and learning to play the drums.
+Hiking with my dog, kayaking the river, tennis, and playing music with my colleagues.